magento/merchdocs/src/stores/security-google-recaptcha.md

 Google reCAPTCHA is configured separately for the Admin and storefront.

 - For the Admin, Google reCAPTCHA can be used on the [Sign In]({% link stores/admin-signin.md %}) page and when a user requests a password reset.
-If the standard [Adobe Commerce CAPTCHA]({% link stores/security-captcha.md %}) is also enabled, Google reCAPTCHA can be used at the same time without any problem.
+If the standard Commerce [CAPTCHA]({% link stores/security-captcha.md %}) is also enabled, Google reCAPTCHA can be used at the same time without any problem.

 - For the storefront, Google reCAPTCHA can be used to sign in to a [customer account]({% link customers/customer-sign-in.md %}), send a message from the [Contact Us]({% link stores/contact-us.md %}) page, and in numerous other storefront locations.